 After the surgery, Dr. Painter informed the Medical Affairs Director that Dr. Tunca had negligently and inadvertently severed the patient’s artery during the first operation.
 Dr. Painter later made similar comments to other medical staff.
 These comments were made in June 2006, and the hospital’s peer-review committee reviewed the incident in February 2007.

-Illinois’ peer-review statute provides that “all information, interviews, reports, statements,” etc. are “privileged and strictly confidential.”
-735 Ill.
-Comp.
-Stat.
-5/8-2101.
-Dr. Tunca sued Dr. Painter alleging that Painter’s comments were slanderous and violated Illinois’ peer-review statute.
-The appellate court, however, held that Dr. Painter’s post-operation comments were not protected by the peer-review statute.
+The appellate court held that the peer-review statute did not protect Dr. Painter’s post-operation comments.
 The court narrowly interpreted the statute to protect from compelled disclosure only those statements made while a committee is actually engaged in the peer-review process.
 Statements made before the peer-review process begins or after it ends fall outside the peer-review privilege.

 The court reiterated that the privilege does not protect information obtained after a medical incident but before the peer-review process formally begins.
 Nor does this information transform into privileged material when it is later reported to a peer-review committee.
 The privilege does not even protect statements made in anticipation of a peer-review process.
 Simply put, the peer-review privilege does not protect letters, emails, declarations, and statements made before the peer-review process formally begins.